Longwater1234/WedemyServer/README.md

 ### Redis

-This app uses Redis for 2 things: Caching, and Storing user sessions.
+This app uses Redis for 2 things: Caching, and Storing User sessions.
 I prefer managing sessions server-side using Spring Session rather than using Stateless JWTs.
 For local development, you could download Redis (macOS & Linux) from https://redis.io/download.
 Windows users should download from https://github.com/tporadowski/redis.
-If you prefer the Cloud instead, you could try Redis Cloud at: https://redis.com/try-free/, for a very generous free trial.
-(**no credit card required**).
+If you prefer the Cloud instead, you could try Redis Cloud at: https://redis.com/try-free/, for a very generous free trial (**no credit card required**).
 Or, you could just use Docker.
 Just make sure you change the _url, password and port_ inside `application.yml` to point your running Redis instance.